zoeharlowe/computer-infrastructure-assessment/README.md

 ## Problems

-- Problem 1: Data from yfinance
+### Problem 1: Data from yfinance
+In this problem I write the function `get_data()`, which downloads hourly data for the last five days for FAANG stocks (META, AAPL, AMZN, NFLX, GOOG).
+Data is saved in the `data/` folder as a timestamped CSV file.
+**References:**
+  -

-- Problem 2: Plotting Data
+### Problem 2: Plotting Data
+In this problem I write the function `plot_data()`, which loads the latest CSV file from `data/` and plots the Close prices for all five stocks on one graph.
+Output is saved in the `plots/` folder as a timestamped PNG file.
+**References:**
+  -

-- Problem 3: Script
+### Problem 3: Script
+In this problem, I created `faang.py`, an executable script containing both of the above functions.
+The script includes a shebang line and can be run with the command `./faang.py` - this will download the data and generate the plot automatically.
+**References:**
+  -

-- Problem 4: Automation
+### Problem 4: Automation
+In this section of the notebook, I explain my automation of the above process.
+A GitHub Actions workflow (`faang.yml`) is included in `.github/workflows/`.
+This workflow runs the script automatically every Saturday morning.
+**References:**
+  -